locationtech/geomesa/docs/user/spark/pyspark.rst

 GeoMesa PySpark
 ---------------

-GeoMesa provides support for working with data stored in Accumulo using the Spark Python API.
+GeoMesa provides integration with the Spark Python API for accessing data in GeoMesa data stores.

 Prerequisites
 ^^^^^^^^^^^^^